Common Name: Bluestar

 - Natural Habitat: Woodland Edge, Grasslands/Prairies, Rocky Outcrops

-A large underground root sprouts multiple semi-woody stems lined with slender, opposite, glossy leaves that are topped with flowers in spring.
-The flowers are pale blue to white colored with five petals and are about 1/2″ across.
+Amsonia tabernaemontana has a large underground root that sprouts multiple semi-woody stems lined with slender, opposite, glossy leaves that are topped with flowers in spring.
+The flowers are pale blue to white-colored with five petals and are about 1/2″ across.
 The multiple stems covered in leaves give this plant a bushy, or shrub-like appearance.
 Clump-forming and drought tolerant, this is a good plant for sunny borders or rock gardens.